Aronia berry health benefit, this

 berries have been an

-important and integral part of the native Indian diet for hundreds of years.
+important and integral part of the native Indian diet for hundreds or thousands of years.

 Aronia melanocarpa fruit juice and anthocyanins derived from the fruits have been studied intensively, particularly in Bulgaria and eastern Europe.
-This plant appears to have compounds that are protective to the liver, have blood sugar stabilizing properties, anti-tumor, and have anti-inflammatory activity.
+This plant appears to have compounds that are protective to the liver, have blood sugar stabilizing properties, anti-tumor benefits, and have anti-inflammatory activity.

 Aronia contains a high concentration of flavonoids and antioxidants.
 Berries are full of flavonoids, trace minerals and phenolic phytochemicals, including anthocyanins, of which it contains one of the highest of any known plant (several times higher than cranberry juice).
 Some of these specific substances include cyanidin-3-galactoside, epicatechin, quercetin, caffeic acid, delphinidin, malvidin, petunidin, pelargonidin, and peonidin.